 We are at the corner of Didžioji (Yiddish Breyte gas; ‘Broad Street’) and the narrow winding Stiklių Street (Yiddish Glezer gesl; ‘Glazier Street’).
 In fact, the gate to the ghetto was affixed right to this building’s wall.
 The angle in the wall marks the spot.
 The people outside the gate were free.
 Those on the inside were slated for genocide because they were Jewish.
 But this ‘detail’ is not mentioned on the building of this research center dedicated to — genocide in Lithuania.
 The precise spot is visible on the Yiddish map from Vilna Ghetto times, where the thick black line is the ghetto boundary.
 Most of the building (lower right hand corner of the map) borders the last yards of free Vilna at this gate, with the final portion, from the kink in the wall to the end, flush against the start of the Vilna Ghetto area.
 Below it, a zoom-in of the building itself.

 The kink in the wall marks the spot.
-The ghetto gate was affixed to the wall of this building by the angled meeting of the two sections.
+The ghetto gate was affixed to the wall of this building (it is thought) right at or very near the angled meeting of the two sections.
 Incarceration for genocide to one side.
 Freedom of the ‘superior’ races on the other.
 A spot that seems, very sadly, not to be deemed worthy of historic marking by the building’s present occupants: the Genocide and Resistance Research Center.

 The plot thickens.
 The building now housing the Genocide Center is pivotal in the historic narrative of the Vilna Ghetto.
 It is where the Nazis staged the ‘Great Provocation’ of 31 August 1941 — the alleged shooting of a German soldier — that was used as the pretext for the immediate murder of around eight thousand Jewish citizens, followed within a week by the herding of all the city’s Jews into the two ghettos in early September.
 It is the building from which an alleged shooter was dragged and beaten.
 Herman Kruk wrote in his diary: